oleksandr-romashko/goit-pythonweb-hw-02/README.md

     DB_ADMIN_PANEL_ACCESS_EMAIL=pgadmin@local.dev
     DB_ADMIN_PANEL_PASSWORD=your_secret_pgadmin_password_here
     ```
-* Added automatic postgress database initialization using `.env` file, located in [init/db/](./init/db/).
+* Added automatic Postgres database initialization using `.env` file.
+    Database is initialized with root user in [./compose.yaml](./compose.yaml) and web application user, script with template for which are located in [init/db/](./init/db/).
     Whole description for this part is located in a separate [Readme file](./init/db/Readme.md).
-* Added automatic pgAdmin initialization using `.env` file with automatic adding servers information, located in [init/pgadmin/](./init/pgadmin/).
+* Added automatic pgAdmin initialization using `.env` file.
+    PgAdmin is automatically added with pgAdmin user and servers information.
+    Script and template are located in [init/pgadmin/](./init/pgadmin/).
     Whole description for this part is located in a separate [Readme file](./init/pgadmin/Readme.md).
 * Alpine image for postgres was used in [compose.yaml](./compose.yaml) config file to reduce final image size.
 Some standard full-size image features may be absent and may require workarounds or additional installation.
 * To enhance security, by default direct access to database using it's port is turned off.
 Access to database should be done using provided pgAdmin tool.
     Direct access to database still may be turned on by uncommenting line with `DB_PORT` variable in `.env` file: